 Code Variable Description Rationale CANFORB Canopy Cover of Forb Species (%) Three distinct layers can be described in any terrestrial ecosystem (including wetlands): groundcover, understory (i.e., mid-canopy) and overstory (i.e., upper canopy).
 The presence of each layer offers a niche for community associations.
 High structural complexity promotes diversity in ecosystems.
 Species rarely occupy area - they CANGRASS Canopy Cover of Grass Species (%) occupy three-dimensional space (Giles 1978).
 The abundance of vegetative structure greatly influences the abundance and diversity of animals in both wetland and terrestrial ecosystems - complex habitats accommodate CANHERB Canopy Cover of Herbaceous Vegetation (%) more species because they create more ways for species to survive (Norse 1990).
-Furthermore, studies indicate that physical structure may prevent generalist foragers from fully exploiting resources and thus promoting the CANSEDGE Canopy Cover of Sedge Species (%) stratification of light and temperature, as well as providing intricate spaces for shelter and food sources for species.
+Furthermore, studies indicate that physical structure may prevent generalist foragers from fully exploiting resources and thus promoting the CANSEDGE Canopy Cover of Sedge Species (%) coexistence of more species (Werner 1984).
+In particular, vertical stratification diversification of forests produces stratification of light and temperature, as well as providing intricate spaces for shelter and food sources for species.
 Thus, structural complexity plays a critical role in the presence of microclimate, food abundance, and CANSHRUB Canopy Cover of Shrubs (%) cover that affect organism fitness (Cody 1985).
 The predominance of woody vegetation in riparian ecosystems provides an important habitat value, especially near grasslands, deserts, and farmlands where extensive forests CANTREE Canopy Cover of Overstory Trees (%) are lacking (Brinson et al. 1981).
 Riparian forest habitats have considerable vertical structure, foliage height diversity, and foliage density which contribute to wildlife diversity and abundance.
 By definition, forested wetlands COVGRND Ground Cover Present (%) contain tree species in their upper and lower canopies, and tree canopy in particular exceeds 50% coverage in healthy, functioning forested wetlands (Cowardin et al. 1979; Chicago Region Biodiversity Council.
-1999; Moulton, Dahl and Dall 1997; Wagner 2004; Jacob, Moulton, and López 2004; and Texas Parks and Wildlife CTGRNDCOV Count of Ground Cover Categories Present Department 2007).
+1999; Moulton, Dahl and Dall 1997; Wagner 2004; Jacob, Moulton and López 2004; and Texas Parks and Wildlife CTGRNDCOV Count of Ground Cover Categories Present Department 2007).
 DISTBIGTR Distance to Biggest Tree from Sample Point (m) These variables were designed to capture the multiple layers of a healthy bosque ecosystem capturing not only future successional changes in the community, but offering target thresholds for restoration activities.
 DEPTHGW Depth to Groundwater (ft) All riparian cottonwoods are dependent on shallow alluvial groundwater that is linked to stream water, particularly in semi-arid regions (Rood et al. 2003).
 When alluvial groundwater is depleted as a result of river dewatering or groundwater pumping, riparian cottonwoods exhibit drought-stress responses including stomatal closure and reduced transpiration and photosynthesis, altered 13C composition, reduced predawn and midday water potentials, and xylem cavitation.
 These physiological responses are accompanied by morphological responses including reduced shoot growth, altered root growth, branch sacrifice and crown die-back.
 As stream flows become more intermittent, diversity and cover of herbaceous species along the low-flow channel also decline (Stromberg et al. 2007).
 As groundwater deepens, diversity of riparian plant species (particularly perennial species) and landscape patches are reduced and species composition in the floodplain shifts from wetland pioneer trees (Populus, Salix) to more drought-tolerant shrub species including Tamarix (introduced).
-The conservation and restoration of cottonwoods will rely on the provision of river flow regimes that satisfy the ecophysiological requirements for survival, growth and reproduction - this variable was included in the model to capture the critical linkage between the bosque and the riparian zone's groundwater table.
 (Continued)